alexjvr1/AriciaAgestis_PopGenMS/README.md

 De Jong M, Jansen van Rensburg A, Bridle J (20xx) Few genes of large effect underpin specialisation on host plant in the Brown Argus butterfly in the UK.

+##UPDATE##

+Since we received the Sanger genome before submitting this work, I have re-analysed these data using the new variants called after mapping to the latest genome available NCBI (www.ncbi.nlm.nih.gov) under accession number GCA_905147365.1

+See the latest variant filtering [here](https://github.com/alexjvr1/AriciaAgestis_GWASMS/blob/main/2.VariantFiltering.md)

+Note that 14 individuals were removed after assessing relatedness.

 Aims: